 The group's coherence got more and more slack after each group members started to use his own car.
 Even worse, the bookings declined substantially as many music clubs turned into discos.
 In autum of 1966 the end of the Tories was reached - Hucky suggested the break-up and Kralle, Bokens and Ede had no other choice than to accept.

-In 1979 The Tories tried a revival and met once a week for some music - they even had some performances on private events.
+In 1979 The Tories tried a revival and met once a week for a beer, a chat and some music - they even had some performances on private events.
 In 1982 they irrevocably split up.
 Everone went their own way.